How to Make a Spiral Garden

 Time Required: 2-4 hours

-A spiral garden is a versatile and practical solution for urban and hobbyist gardeners alike to maximize space.
 Gravity allows water to drain freely from the top of the spiral and seep to all layers, creating microclimates.
 A dry zone at the top and moist area at the bottom gives you many options when choosing plants.
-We planted tulips at the top of our spiral as they require very little water.
+For instance, you can plant tulips at the top of your spiral as they require very little water.

 The Rumblestone brick pavers allow for customization of your spiral garden.
 Experiment with the height of the outer wall and your spiral walls.
 Taller walls can create an additional shaded microclimate.

-Instead of planting flowers as we did, you might consider planting an herb spiral garden.
-Keep in mind the zones of your spiral garden to help your plants stay their healthiest.
+Instead of planting flowers, you might consider planting an herb spiral garden.
+Keep in mind the zones of your spiral garden and the variety of herbs you choose to ensure proper water flow and good drainage to help your plants stay their healthiest.

 - Ensure your structure is level, adding soil under the bricks and packing down as needed.
 You should also backfill with soil around the outside wall to add support to the structure.

-Tip: You can customize your spiral garden however you’d like.
-Experiment with different heights and patterns to find the perfect spiral garden for you.
+Tip: You can customize your spiral garden however you'd like.
+Once you have a general idea, experiment with different heights and patterns to find the perfect spiral garden for you.

 - Place small Rumblestone pavers on the inside of the flags to help support the dirt.
 These will also help you when pouring the dirt.